mauriciovigolo/nexus-ilegacy/README.md

 * npm: "package.json"
 The CLI will recursively look for files.

-**IMPORTANT** The user MUST has access to the directory otherwise it will not work.
+**IMPORTANT** The user MUST be granted to access the directory, otherwise it will not work.

 ### Importing Maven Artifacts